jjvanzon/Piano-Playing-Docs/chopin-mazurka-op-24-no-2/chopin-mazurka-op-24-no-2-todo.md

 - [ ] Correcting it.
 - [ ] Keep checking by playing the print, until no more corrections.
 - [ ] Might check with <a href="https://online-image-comparison.com" target="blank">image diff</a> before uploading.
+- [ ] Might adjust method checklist to using MuseScore.

 ### 2022-03-03 TODO Sheet Music Simplification (Paint.NET)